 Important notice: PERS processes many written benefit estimate requests in retirement date order, with the earliest retirement dates first.
+In addition, PERS is currently processing all estimates received in January 2018.
 Estimate processing time may vary from member to member, as each account is different, so we are unable to advise exactly when your request will be processed.

 You can request a Tier One/Tier Two or OPSRP written benefit estimate.
 You can also create estimates online by logging into your Online Member Services (OMS) account.
 If your PERS account involves a divorce, you should request a written benefit estimate.
 OMS cannot correctly calculate a benefit estimate on an account with a divorce award.